MicrosoftDocs/SupportArticles-docs/Teams/meetings/fix-choppy-video.md

 1. In the drop-down menu, select **Settings**, and then select **Call health**.

-1. Scroll to the **Screen Sharing** section to see the frame rate, resolution and other details about the screen sharing session.
+1. Scroll to the **Screen Sharing** section to see the frame rate, resolution, and other details about the screen sharing session.